We are currently booking schools for Fall 2026! Email info@peectidepools.org to reserve your spot!

 Chris has also been a park ranger for Lassen Volcanic National Park.
 Although he is retired, he is rarely idle.
 He continues to be involved in building projects, other boards, and exploring the world in which we live.

-Phoebe Dameron is a former PEEC Naturalist and the current board secretary.
+Phoebe Dameron is a former PEEC Naturalist.
 She loves being outdoors in many different ways and sharing those inspirational experiences with others.
 She is currently the Co-Director of The Athenian Wilderness Experience, a 26-day wilderness backpacking program for high school juniors.
-Her favorite part of the PEEC curriculum is the Ecological Staircase hike, which travels through the “Pygmy Forest” and ends at Jug Handle beach.
+Her favorite part of the PEEC curriculum is the Ecological Staircase hike, which ends at Jug Handle beach.